Asterix522/Gallery-Shooter-Implementation/README.md

-I'll edit this later... shout out kenny assets
+shout out kenny assets

+Play as a broke exterminator by spraying rats and cockroaches.